Code-Institute-Submissions/MS1_gladahojen/README.md

         3. On the Contact page the user can send a email using a form.

 ### Futher testing
-* The website was tested on Chrome and on Android
+* The website was tested on Chrome and on Android (Samsung and Xperia)
 * The links was tested to ensure that they worked probably.
 * The different inputs in the form was tested to ensure that they worked probably.
 * A lot of time was spent testing the resposive design for desktop,